 We have recently seen a dramatic increase in cancer, cardiovascular disease, diabetes, and all kinds of eye problems in dogs.
 We always emphasize that a dog’s diet is one of the most important things that an owner should consider.
 Therefore, a balanced diet rich in antioxidants will guarantee a healthy life for your dog and less stress for you.

-In conclusion, if you would like to add blueberries to your dog’s diet, we would highly recommend it.
+In conclusion, if you would like to add blueberries to your dog’s diet, we would highly recommend them.
 As explained above, dogs can eat blueberries.
 In fact, blueberries are as healthy for dogs as they are for people!
-You can give your dog fresh/frozen blueberries or blueberries in the form of powder.
+You can give your dog fresh/frozen blueberries or blueberries in the form of blueberry powder.
 We recommend looking for wild blueberries that are 100% natural and do not contain any added sugars or preservatives.
 If you cannot find wild blueberries in your local store, you can order our premium quality wild blueberry powder online.

 You may be interested in:

 Wild Blueberry Powder (Bilberry) 85g$USD 21.99